ethhub-io/ethhub/other/ethhub-cftc-response.md

 ### 3. How is the developer community currently utilizing the Ethereum Network?
 More specifically, what are prominent use cases or examples that demonstrate the functionalities and capabilities of the Ethereum Network?

 The simplest use case of the Ethereum network is value transfer by sending Ether \(which has an attached value\) from one person to another.
 However, the amount of applications being built on top of the program is growing at a rapid pace.
 Currently, the most active applications are those related to "Decentralized Finance".
 As of 12/12/18, there is currently ~$200,000,000 worth of Ether being used in Decentralized Finance applications.

+Additional applications that have been launched and are useable as of 12/12/18:
+1) Predictions markets.
+2) Algorithmic, efficient Money Markets.
+3) Asset tokenization with cryptographically-verifiable ownership.

 ### 4. Are there any existing or developing commercial enterprises that are using Ether to power economic transactions?
 If so, how is Ether recorded for accounting purposes in a comprehensive set of financial statements?